peter/jsonapitest/README.md

 And run your tests against staging like so:

 ```
-jsonapitest test/integration/*.json test/integration/env/staging.json
+jsonapitest test/api/*.json test/api/env/staging.json
 ```

 ## JavaScript instead of JSON

-As a more flexible and slightly more readable alternative to JSON you have the option of specifying your test files in JavaScript intead of JSON.
+As a more flexible and powerful alternative to JSON you have the option of specifying your test files in JavaScript intead of JSON.
 JavaScript files should be Node.js modules and `jsonapitest` will simply invoke `require` on them.
 Here is an example `config.js` file: